Live UK Roulette Rules

-Live UK Roulette follows the standard European Roulette rules.
-The game is built around a spinning wheel that is divided into 37 numbered pockets, from 0 to 36.
-The UK-based croupier releases a ball into the wheel and players need to bet on which pocket they think it will eventually stop in.
+Live UK Roulette is played according to the standard European Roulette rules.
+The game makes use of a normal roulette wheel that has been split into 37 numbered pockets, from 0 to 36 inclusive.
+The croupier releases a ball spinning into the wheel and players just need to bet on which pocket the ball will stop in.

-- Straight Up: A bet on an individual number.
+- Straight – A bet on a single number

-- Split Bet: A bet on two adjacent numbers on the betting area.
+- Split – A bet on two adjacent numbers

-- Corner Bet: A bet on four numbers that meet on the betting area.
+- Corner – A bet on four numbers that form a square on the betting area

-- Column Bet: A bet on the twelve numbers in any horizontal line on the betting area.
+- Column Bet – A bet on a column of 12 numbers on the betting area

-- Even/Odd Bet: A bet on all the even or odd numbers.
+- Even/Odd – A bet on all the even or all the odd numbers

 - Low/High Bet: A bet on whether the ball will land on a low or high number (1 – 18 or 19 – 36).